arthurbabey/ensemblefs/README.md

 ### 2. Extensibility

-**ensemblefs** is designed to be easily extended.
+MOOSE-FS is designed to be easily extended.
 Users can implement custom:
 - **Feature selection methods**: Define a new feature selector class and integrate it into the pipeline.
 - **Merging strategies**: Implement a custom strategy to aggregate selected features.
 - **Metrics**: Add new evaluation metrics tailored to specific tasks.